 After cloud detection and removal the empty pixels need to be filled/generated for this some of the work using mathematical modles [16,21] are proposed.
 In some of new research Machine learning models and deep learning models are used to improve the accuracy and quality of the pixels.
 In [26] author has proposed a Generative adversarial network to use deep neural network to generate similar pixel for replacing cloud pixels.

 This data quality refers to the amount of useful data out of the whole data set.
-In the case of earth observatory data where various platform provides satellite images based on AOI ( Area of Interest) in such cases polygon drawn may not provide complete data in such cases the data completeness data quality need to be checked upon.
+In the case of earth observatory data where various platform provides satellite images based on AOI ( Area of Interest) in such cases a polygon drawn may not provide complete data in such cases the data completeness quality need to be checked.

-Similarly other factors the affect data completeness are cloud cover, haze or fog in the atmosphere.
-As discussed above various cloud detection and classification algorithms are been proposed including machine learning models.
-This allows you to know the useful or visible data that can be used for analysis.
+Similarly other factors that impact data completeness are cloud cover, haze or fog in the atmosphere.
+As discussed above various cloud detection and classification algorithms have been proposed including machine learning models.
+This allows users to know the useful or visible data that can be used for analysis.
 Similarly, classification algorithms allow you to know the degree of the visible area, partially visible or cloud-covered area.

 Data completeness plays an important role in various applications like landcover, forest cover and sea or water bodies.
 In these specific GIS applications users are interested in knowing the quality of data in terms of useful data for their need like land cover or sea cover without processing the data.
 In such case data completeness allows you to know the data completeness in terms of land cover and sea cover which allows the user know the data quality without computing the data which allows the user to select the high-quality data for analysis.